Isidore (platform)

 ISIDORE is an online platform that allows research and access to human and social sciences digital data.
-It's a research assistant for humanists.
+It's a research assistant for humanists researchers over the world.

-Creation
+Detailed history and road map

-ISIDORE was created in 2009 by the CNRS, using its "Adonis large equipment" facilities, with participation from french companies Antidot, Sword and Mondeca.
+ISIDORE was created in 2009 by the CNRS, using its "Adonis large equipment" facilities, with a major participation from french companies Antidot, Sword and Mondeca.
 It is now fully integrated to the Huma-Num research infrastructure for humanities and social sciences.